Description of the Procedure

 While you are recovering at the hospital, you may receive the following care:

-- Fluids and pain medicine will be given through an IV line.
-You may be given medicine to help control build up of fluids.
+- Fluids and pain medication will be given through an IV line.
+You may be given medication to help control build up of fluids.

 - Efforts will be made to get you out of bed and walking as soon as possible.

 - You will be asked to do deep breathing and coughing exercises.
 This will help reduce the risk of fluid build up in your lungs.